NEW HAMPSHIRE STUDENT DATA PRIVACY AGREEMENT VERSION (2019)

 d.
 Provider agrees to adhere to all requirements in the New Hampshire Data Breach law and in federal law with respect to a data breach related to the Student Data, including, when appropriate or required, the required responsibilities and procedures for notification and mitigation of any such data breach.

 f.
-At the request and with the assistance of the District, Provider shall notify the affected parent, legal guardian or eligible pupil of the unauthorized access, which shall include the information listed in subsections (b) and (c), above.
+If LEA requests Provider’s assistance providing notice of unauthorized access, and such assistance is not unduly burdensome to Provider, Provider shall notify the affected parent, legal guardian or eligible pupil of the unauthorized access, which shall include the information listed in subsections (b) and (c) above.

 ARTICLE VI: MISCELLANEOUS

 1. Term.
 The Provider shall be bound by this DPA for so long as the Provider maintains any Student Data.
 Notwithstanding the foregoing, Provider agrees to be bound by the terms and obligations of this DPA for three (3) years.

 2. Termination.
 In the event that either party seeks to terminate this DPA, they may do so by mutual written consent and as long as any service agreement or terms of service, to the extent one exists, has lapsed or has been terminated.

 Either party shall have the right to terminate the DPA and Service Agreement in the event of a material breach of the terms of this DPA by the other party.

 3. Effect of Termination Survival.
 If the DPA is terminated, the Provider shall destroy all of LEA’s data pursuant to Article V, section 1(b).